roryhr/website/content/blog/2017-03-12-how-does-this-thing-work.md

 ## High level overview

-This site is hosted for free by [Github](https://github.com/) from the special repository [roryhr/roryhr.github.io](https://github.com/roryhr/roryhr.github.io).
+This site is hosted for free by [GitHub](https://github.com/) from the special repository [roryhr/roryhr.github.io](https://github.com/roryhr/roryhr.github.io).
-Thanks Github!
+Thanks, GitHub!

-I used a static site generator called Pelican that generates html, which comprises this website, from markdown text files in a particular directory structure (more on that in a bit).
+I used a static site generator called Pelican that generates html, which comprises this website, from Markdown text files in a particular directory structure (more on that in a bit).
 These files are in a separate repository at [roryhr/code/website_cost](https://github.com/roryhr/code/tree/master/website_code).